aks9388/geeksforgeeks/README.md

 - Find the element that appears once in an array
 - Find the smallest and second smallest elements in an array
 - Find Union and Intersection of two sorted arrays
+- Find common elements in three sorted arrays
+- Implement two stacks in an array
 ## Linked List
 ### Note: *Include LinkedListUtil.h File in every Linked List associated project
 - counts the number of times a given int occurs in a Linked List